 I have said it many a time that moving to a remote island on the edge of Scotland is fantastically adventurous and to some even an undertaking to envy.
 However edges do come with challenges, falling off being the most prominent.
 There’s a loneliness to edges, being on the edge of any place or crowd is isolating.
 When you do arrive at the lands end, standing on the edge can make you wonder whether in fact you should just turn back or sometimes jump off and heaven knows I’ve done both.
 However outweighing this is the panoramic view being on the edge encompasses.
 From the islands wild Saligo ways to its hazy glimmering mornings of Port Ellen it is here I have enthusiastically built my home on the solid rock on which traces its edges.
 ‘Shall we head home Lucy?’
 Chris asked.
 ‘Home?
 Yes.
 Yes I think we shall’.
 Faithfully from the Hebrides, Lucy x

 Enjoyed this blog post?
-Island wife Hebrides is now on PATREON where you can subscribe for unlock exclusive content whilst supporting the content I post and create.
+Island wife Hebrides is now on PATREON where you can subscribe to unlock exclusive content whilst supporting the content I post and create.
 You can find me on Facebook, Twitter and Instagram via the links at the top of the website.
 You can also head to the NEW tab ‘FURTHER WORKS’ to see a new short story I have recently had published as well as links to interviews and other works I have been involved in!